Enantiopure drug: Enantiopure drugs from chiral drugs

 Chirality can be observed when the geometric properties of an object is not superimposable with its mirror image.
 Two forms of a molecule are formed (both mirror images) from a chiral carbon, these two forms are called enantiomers.

 The formation of an enantiopure drug results from the separation of the enantiomers of a chiral drug.
 This separation was prompted when it was found that each enantiomer of a molecule can have different effects when used as pharmaceuticals.
 This is because the body is very chiral selective, reacting to each enantiomer differently and therefore producing different pharmaceutical effects.

 Before a drug of a pure enantiomer can be formed, the two enantiomers must first be separated and tested.
 Three main techniques are used for this separation: capillary gas chromatography, high performance liquid chromatography, and capillary electrophoresis.
-Other technique such as chiral crystallization, enzyme-based kinetic separation, and enantioselective synthesis are also used.
+Other techniques such as chiral crystallization, enzyme-based kinetic separation, and enantioselective synthesis are also used.